pcraig3/after-no-js/README.md

 Able to:
 - ✅ save form values to global state in a fairly generic way between pages
 - ✅ easily do form validation stuff (validation logic, on-screen errors, etc.)
+- ✅ whitelist saveable values on a per-page basis
 - ✅ preserve your `this.state` even after doing a hard refresh
 - ✅ turn JS on or off at any point in the flow without losing data
 - ✅ wow your friends